z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 npm install nextapps-de/flexsearch
 ```

-Then in my Search Component I used it as following.
+Then in my Search Component, I used it as follows.

 ```javascript
 // SearchBox.vue